-Study Bibles inhabit an interesting spot in the discipline of Biblical & Theological Studies.
-When done well, they can provide quick access to tidbits of information that enhance one’s understanding of Scripture.
+Study Bibles have their strengths and weaknesses.
+When done well, they can provide quick access to pieces of information that enhance one’s understanding of Scripture.
 When done poorly, they provide misleading information that contributes to a facile and malformed understanding of Scripture.
+And for more technical reading, and especially for academic study, Study Bibles are not adequate for reference.

 This page will discuss some of the pros and cons of Study Bibles in general, will go on to acknowledge some of the standouts in the field, and will then suggest further resources for someone wishing to take the next step into the study of the Bible.